SyamSolution/transaction-service/README.md

-# Ticket Trasaction Service
+# User Service

 ## Name

-transaction-service
+user-service

 ## Description

-Transaction Service is service that used to create transaction order ticket and view order list
+User Service is service that used to manage user login, registration, and profile

 ## Installation